How much does a farm holiday cost?

 Premium option (all-inclusive in the Allgäu region):

 The cheapest time for a farm holiday is the off-season, from the beginning of May to the end of June and from mid-September to the end of October.
-During these months, prices are often 20-40% lower than in the peak season.
+During these months, prices are often 20 to 40 percent lower than in the peak season.
 The winter months of January to March (excluding Christmas and university holidays) are also inexpensive, especially in non-ski resorts.
-The most expensive times are the summer holidays in July and August, Christmas, New Year's Eve, and the Easter/Pentecost holidays.
-Those who are flexible and can travel outside of school holidays can save considerably.
+The most expensive times are the summer holidays in July and August, Christmas, New Year's Eve, and the Easter/Whitsun holidays.

 Yes, many farms offer discounts for stays of 7 nights or more.
-A typical discount is 10-15%, or the 7th night is free.
+A typical discount is 10 to 15 percent, or the 7th night is free.
 Some farms also have special rates for stays of 14 nights or more.
 Especially during the off-season, farms are often open to negotiation for longer bookings.
-It's worth contacting the farm directly to inquire about discounts for long-term guests.
-Regular guests often receive loyalty discounts or preferential booking conditions.
-Early booking discounts of 5-10% are sometimes available for bookings made 3-6 months in advance.
+It's worth contacting the farm directly to ask about discounts for long-term guests.

 Top-Hof Award: Best Value for Money